TuDo-Makerspace/Dampflog/README.md

 To at least deliver a proof of concept for the end of the Makerthon I had to at least implement some form of half-arsed pitch control.
 For the sake of demonstration I disattached the Pitch potentiometer P1 and soldered in a generic Jellybean transistor in place.
-Then I added a 3.5mm jack for a CV input and simply soldered it with a voltage divider and lather large base resistor to the transistors base until I got a somewhat usable range of pitch.
-Obiously the pitch range was completely out of tune and far from linear, but It was enough to demonstrate that the thing can be used to produce melodies.
+Then I added a 3.5mm jack for a CV input and simply soldered it with a voltage divider and rather large base resistor to the transistors base until I got a somewhat usable range of pitch.
+Obiously the scale was completely out of tune and far from linear, but It was enough to demonstrate that the thing can be used to produce melodies.

 INITIAL DEMONSTRATION

 #### Time to get serious

 Implementing pitch control became a weeks-long journey.
 By the end I had suffered from serious circuit design brain-rot.
 Prior to working on this project, my experience with analog operation of transistors was somewhat limited.
-This was further complicated that I was attempting to implement 1V/Oct pitch control on a circuit that was never originally designed for such a purpose.
+This was further complicated by attempting to implement 1V/Oct pitch control on a circuit that was never originally designed for such a purpose.
 I also wanted to avoid altering the original circuit as much as possible.

 After some initial, albeit clueless experimentation with transistors, it became very clear that I couldn't sidestep a deeper understanding of these components if I wanted to achieve precise 1V/Oct control.
 Fast forward a few weeks, and I had consumed over 40 hours of electronic circuits lectures delivered by Prof. Behzad Razavi from the University of California in Los Angeles, which are freely available online.
 I can't emphasize enough how invaluable these lectures were, providing a significantly more comprehensive and insightful overview of transistors compared to my university's electronic circuit course.
 After absorbing a substantial amount of knowledge from these lectures, I felt ready to take a more educated approach to solve the pitch control conundrum.